Bifacial system: 2-dimensional unlimited sheds

 Important Hypothesis

 This simplified 2D model is only applicable to large regular row-based systems (sheds).
-It neglects the edge effects, either at the extremities of the rows, and behind the last row.
+It neglects the edge effects at the extremities of the rows.

-Therefore, it is not well adapted to experimental systems with few modules.
+Therefore, it is not well adapted to systems with few modules, or systems with geometrically complex layouts.

-• either directly with a simple system defined with the "Unlimited sheds" option in the orientation option,
+- either directly with a simplified geometry defined with the "Unlimited sheds" option in the "Orientation" window,

-• or with an orientation with a 3D representation, provided that the subsystem sufficiently large and regular for being approximated by the "Unlimited sheds" hypothesis.
+- or with an orientation with a 3D representation, provided that the PV array is sufficiently large and regular to be approximated by the "Unlimited sheds" hypothesis.

 The application of the model is as follows:

-• PVsyst will create an approximate "Unlimited sheds" subsystem associated with your real PV system, just for the calculation of the bifacial features (i.e., the yield associated to the backside irradiance) during the simulation.
+- PVsyst will create an approximate "Unlimited sheds" geometry for each bifacial fixed tilt orientation, just for the calculation of backside and reflected irradiances during the simulation.

 2-dimensional calculation

-The "unlimited sheds" hypothesis allows a simple analytic calculation of the shed's behavior, namely the mutual shading from row to row, considering one only direction.
+The "unlimited sheds" hypothesis allows a simple analytic calculation of irradiances in a row-based system, namely the mutual shading from row to row, considering only transverse directions.

 This also simplifies the bifacial calculations: we can consider just the ground points distribution along the azimuth line, and we can analyze their behavior in terms of the row-to-row configuration.

-Therefore, this dialog is also a powerful tool for the understanding of the bifacial systems issues, and its configuration optimization.
+Therefore, this window is also a powerful exploratory tool for the understanding of the bifacial system.

-For this calculation, we have to specify the sheds parameters (Plane Tilt/Azimuth, Pitch, shed width, height above the ground), as well as the Ground albedo.
+For this calculation, we have to specify the row-based arrangement geometric parameters (plane tilt/azimuth, pitch, table width, height above the ground), as well as the ground albedo.

-• The basic parameters of the sheds disposition,
+- The basic parameters of the rows arrangement,

 Beam acceptance on ground: this highly varies according to the season.
 Here for November at latitude 43° North (instead of June just above):